Data-Efficient Fine-Tuning of Vision-Language Models for Diagnosis of Alzheimer's Disease: Method

 \section{Method}

 Figure~\ref{framework} illustrates the proposed data-efficient fine-tuning pipeline.
-For the visual modality, we utilize the pre-trained 3D ViT as the vision encoder to process 3D medical images and incorporate visual prompt learning~\cite{jia2022vpt} to adapt from other medical image types~(e.g., CT or X-ray) to MRI.
-An additional MMSE token is included alongside the typical patch embeddings and class token, which is used to predict the MMSE score, mimicking real-life clinical diagnosis and aiding the fine-tuning process.
+For the visual modality, we utilize the pre-trained 3D ViT as the vision encoder to process 3D medical images and incorporate visual prompt learning~\cite{jia2022vpt} for adapting from other modalities to MRI.
+An additional MMSE token is included alongside the standard patch embeddings and class token; it predicts the MMSE score, mimicking clinical diagnosis and guiding fine-tuning.
 For the text modality, we leverage the transformer-based text encoder~\cite{radford2021learningCLIP, bai2024m3d} to process synthetic reports generated from metadata and introduce learnable prompts to enhance its understanding of AD-related concepts.
 Prior to calculating image-text similarity, cross-attention is used to dynamically adjust the importance of attributes and improve alignment between the two modalities.